skip to Main Content

 Resolution III

 The Association again applauds TXDoT’s continued efforts to improve reliability of the GIWW in Texas.
 Focusing on choke points to clear traffic backlogs remains the right approach.
 TXDoT’s continued partnering with USACE on studies for the design and replacement of the Brazos River Floodgates and Colorado Locks is showing tangible results.
-Association members have been heavily engaged with the USACE throughout the past 12 months providing input to refine the proposed design of the Brazos River Flood Gates.
-A second round of navigation simulations in Vicksburg, MS in coordination with the USACE Engineer Research and Development Center (RDC) will be completed in the Summer of 2022.
+Association members have been heavily engaged with the USACE throughout the past two years providing input to refine the proposed design of the Brazos River Flood Gates.
 This continued engagement will ensure the replacement structure will meet the needs of the maritime community for the next fifty plus years.
-The Association continues to stand ready to assist and support these forward leaning efforts by TXDoT and USACE.
+GICA reaffirmed the Association’s commitment regarding the replacement of the Brazos River Flood Gates formally, in writing, to TXDoT’s Executive Director in June 2024 to ensure this critical infrastructure replacement project remains high on TXDoT’s list of priorities across the state.
+GICA also coordinated similar letters from the Association and member companies, at TXDoT’s request, to reaffirm the importance of this replacement project with senior state elected officials including Representatives Babin (R-TX) and Weber (R-TX).
+The Association continues to stand ready to assist and support all future efforts by TXDoT and USACE.

 Resolution IV

 The Association again affirms its support for Gulf states’ efforts and plans to restore and protect the coast and looks forward to continued participation in state led working groups planning and executing restoration projects.
-The Association is pleased to assist and provide input regarding impacts these projects may have on the inland navigation industry.
-Not only is a resilient coastline vital for the safety and health of coastal communities, but the very existence of the GIWW is reliant on the protection that the coast affords.
+The Association is pleased to assist and provide input regarding the impact these projects may have on the inland navigation industry.
+Not only is a resilient coastline vital for the safety and health of coastal communities, but the very existence of the GIWW is reliant on the protection the coast affords.
 The value of our waterway cannot be overstated, and its protection should be a shared goal of states working to restore and protect our coastline from further erosion and damage while concurrently maintaining safe and efficient navigation throughout the system.
+To this end, the Association reviewed and provided feedback in 2023 to Louisiana’s Coastal Protection and Restoration Authority’s latest Coastal Master Plan to ensure the needs of navigation are considered during all future coastal restoration and flood/storm surge protection initiatives.
+The Association has actively supported over the past year multiple ship simulations with the USACE at their Engineer Research and Development Center (ERDC) in Vicksburg, MS regarding the design, construction sequencing, and placement of the proposed Morganza-to-the-Gulf flood control structures.
+The Association’s efforts will ensure these critical flood control structures protect the communities in southern Louisiana while concurrently meeting the needs and supporting commercial navigation for the next 80 – 100 years.

 Resolution V

 The Association reaffirms its responsibility to its members to return a significant service and value for the membership dues and support those members provide.
-Over the past 12 months, the Association automated the collection and processing of annual membership dues and transitioned critical email communications to Constant Contact.
 The Association will continue to leverage technology to further streamline processes to reduce administrative overhead and enhance service delivery to Association membership and will redouble its efforts to identify areas where members expect, or desire, improved value for their membership.
+The Association contracts with a third-party Information Technology (IT) service company to provide state-of-the-art cybersecurity protections and 24/7 IT support.
+These proactive steps protect Association computer assets and communications with Association membership and greatly enhance the Association’s overall readiness and resiliency to meet membership’s needs.

 Resolution VI